ezart/merle/docs/README.md

 This tutorial is broken into multiple steps, each step building on the previous.
 The goal is to build a working, secure web-app available anywhere on the Internet for your Thing.
-In this tutorial, your Thing is a Raspberry Pi, an LED, a resistor, and some wires.
+In this tutorial, our Thing is a Raspberry Pi, an LED, a resistor, and some wires.
 We're going to make the LED blink and show and control the LED status with the web-app.